cuthbertLab/music21/buildDoc/rst/overviewMeters.rst

 Creating and Editing MeterSequence Objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A MeterSequence object is sub-class of a MeterTerminal.
+A MeterSequence object is a sub-class of a MeterTerminal.
 Like a MeterTerminal, a MeterSequence has a :attr:`~music21.meter.MeterSequence.numerator`, a :attr:`~music21.meter.MeterSequence.denominator`, and a :attr:`~music21.meter.MeterSequence.duration` attribute.
 A MeterSequence, however, can be a hierarchical tree or sub-tree, containing an ordered sequence of MeterTerminal and/or MeterSequence objects.

 The ordered collection of MeterTerminal and/or MeterSequence objects can be accessed like Python lists.
 MeterSequence objects, like MeterTerminal objects, store a weight that by default is the sum of constituent weights.